A Calm Place For

 This is often what emotional neglect and relational trauma look like.

-What follows are some of the ways those patterns tend to show up.
+What follows are some of the ways those deeply learned responses tend to show up.

 Overthinking, Rumination, and Internal Pressure